jjryan02/jjryan02/README.md

 - 👋 Hi, I’m @jjryan02
 - 👀 I’m interested in ...
 Computers
 - 🌱 I’m currently learning ...
-How to code
+C/C++
-- 💞️ I’m looking to collaborate on ... not sure
+- 💞️ I’m looking to collaborate on ...
+Anythin
 - 📫 How to reach me ... jfryan02@gmail.com

 <!---